radhikark2302/shopping-cart-assignment/README.md

 * ❌ Submit any form of app, such as web APIs, browser, desktop, or command-line applications.
 * ❌ Add unnecessary layers of abstraction.
 * ❌ Add unnecessary patterns/ architectural features that aren’t called for e.g. persistent storage.

+### Testing

+The project uses Jest for testing.
+The test file (cart.test.js) includes unit tests for the following functionalities:

+Adding a new product to the cart.

+Updating the quantity of an existing product in the cart.

+Calculating the correct cart state, including subtotal, tax, and total amounts.